giantswarm/docs/src/content/basics/giant-swarm-operational-layers/index.md

 ## Operational layers

-We will go through the operational layers one by one from the bottom (infrastructure) to the top (user space) and explain the intended opreational model by defining (typical) users and permission levels.
+We will go through the operational layers one by one from the bottom (infrastructure) to the top (user space) and explain the intended operational model by defining (typical) users and permission levels.
 The layers are:

 1. [Infrastructure](#infrastructure)
 2. [Giant Swarm Control Plane](#controlplane)